Ronan Point: Collapse

 The gas leak was determined to have been caused by a cracked nut connecting the building's gas line to Hodge's stove, which was believed to have cracked due to being overtightened at the time of installation.
 The force of the blast also had lifted upward a portion of the ceiling in Hodge's unit (i.e., the unit above's floor slab) causing loss of the gravity load between the floor slab and flank wall necessary to keep the flank wall anchored to the floor slab.
 Further, a subsequent investigation determined that mechanical elements of the floor slab/flank wall connection were not properly designed to account for the effects of gravity load changes due to lateral forces such as high winds or explosions.
 In the immediate aftermath of the collapse, the managing director of Taylor Woodrow Anglian denied that the collapse was related to a failure of the building itself.

-The four tenants who died were Thomas and Pauline Murrell, who lived in flat 110, on the 22nd, or top, floor, and Thomas McClusky and Edith Bridgestook who lived in flat 85, on the 17th floor.
+The four tenants who died were Thomas and Pauline Murrell, who lived in flat 110, above flat 90 on the 22nd floor (the highest level), and Thomas McClusky and Edith Bridgestook who lived in flat 85, directly below it on the 17th floor.
 The Murrells had refused their allocated flat eight times, ultimately agreeing to live there only because their former home had been condemned.
 The low death toll is thought to be due to the early hour of the collapse, when most residents were in their bedrooms, rather than in their living-rooms that were affected by the collapse.
-The day after the collapse saw 3 residents dead, 3 unrecovered, and 3 hospitalised.
-The three tenants hospitalised were Ivy Hodge, in whose flat the explosion occurred, and who was suffering from minor shock and burns, Brenda Maughun, who was suffering from a dislocated shoulder, a broken tibia and three broken teeth, and Ann Carter.
+The day after the collapse saw three residents dead, three unrecovered, and three hospitalised.
+The three tenants detained in hospital were Ivy Hodge, in whose flat the explosion occurred and who was suffering from minor shock and burns, Brenda Maughun, who was suffering from a dislocated shoulder, a broken tibia and three broken teeth, and Ann Carter.
 Ann Carter died in hospital two weeks later, although her death was not directly related to the accident.